bootc/puppetboard-docker/README.md

 licensed under the Apache-2.0 license.

-Note that Docker images produced using files in this repository will likely containe software convered by other licenses.
+Note that Docker images produced using files in this repository will likely contain software covered by other licenses.